Hanna-N9/coffee-worldwide/README.md

 ## Getting Started

 1. Clone this repository.
+2. Open a terminal window to open this repository in your code editor
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Run the application: `npm start`
+4. Run the application: `npm start`
+5. Click a new terminal window to run `json-server --watch db. json`

 ## Contributing